axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/additional-components.rst

 Migrate from Deprecated Process History
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Replace code in HTML files from ``ic:ch.ivy.addon.portal.component.ProcessHistory`` to ``ic:com.axonivy.portal.component.ProcessHistory``.
+Replace code in HTML files: replace ``ic:ch.ivy.addon.portal.component.ProcessHistory`` with ``ic:com.axonivy.portal.component.ProcessHistory``.

 #.
 Consider updating value of new attributes ``showCasesOfOwner`` and ``dateTimePattern`` by your business.

 #.
-Optional: Override the subprocess ``OpenCaseDetailsHook`` to handle navigation when clicking on a case from the Process History component.
+Optional: Override the subprocess ``OpenCaseDetailsHook`` to handle navigation when clicking on a case in the Process History component.

-   For applications using Portal without IFrame:
+   For applications using the Portal without IFrame:

-      + Copy content of the subprocess ``OpenPortalCaseDetails`` in ``PortalTemplate`` project to the overridden subprocess ``OpenCaseDetailsHook``.
+      + Copy the contents of the subprocess ``OpenPortalCaseDetails`` in the project ``PortalTemplate`` to the overridden subprocess ``OpenCaseDetailsHook``.

-   For applications using Portal with IFrame:
+   For applications using the Portal with an IFrame:

       + Set attribute ``isOpenInFrame`` to ``true``.

       + Modify the subprocess ``OpenCaseDetailsHook`` to generate ``caseDetailsUrl``.
-Process History component will navigate to this URL when user clicks on a case.
+Process History component will navigate to this URL when the user clicks on a case.

-      + Please refer to subprocess ``OpenCaseDetailsHookOverride`` in ``portal-developer-examples`` project to see how to generate this link from Portal.
+      + Please refer to the subprocess ``OpenCaseDetailsHookOverride`` in project ``portal-developer-examples`` to see how to generate this link in the Portal.

 .. _components-additional-component-task-analysis: